theodore-ando/paceline-monitor/README.md

 hourly cron job to check the new listings.
 If any listing matches any of your patterns, then you will receive an email with a list of results and links to the threads.

+In order to be polite and avoid overwhelming The Paceline's servers, the paceline-monitor will both cache the threads in a local download and will wait for a time between successive requests to download new threads.
+The cache has a configurable TTL.
+This TTL determines both how long some metadata is kept about the thread (such as id, url, whether it matched) as well as the downloaded HTML file containing the state of the thread at the time of reading.

 ## Install

 Use `pipenv` to install: